Elon Musk announces Tesla is moving its headquarters from California to Texas

 Tesla files suit in response to coronavirus restrictions after Musk threatens to relocate operations

-“We’re excited to announce we are moving our headquarters to Austin, Texas,” Musk said.
+“I’m excited to announce we are moving our headquarters to Austin, Texas,” Musk said.
+“Just to be clear, though, we will be continuing to expand our activities in California.
+This is not a matter of Tesla leaving California.”

-Musk said Tesla has approached the limits of its capacity in California, though it will continue to grow in the state.
+Musk said Tesla has approached the limits of its capacity in California, though it will continue to grow in the state, aiming to increase its output at the Fremont plant by 50 percent.
+The Austin move, he said, give the company to build out in a location where there is ample space to support its growth.
+Capacity at the Fremont factory, where Tesla has more than 10,000 workers, has reached its limits.

+He said Tesla arrived to a sprawling facility that it could hardly fill out, where it was like “kids in parents’ shoes.”

 Musk threatened last May that a Texas move could be imminent amid California’s shelter-in-place orders.